jakszewa/vdorecover/README.md

 # vdorecover
-VDO Recovery using two snapshots.
+VDO Recovery from a full disk condition, using snapshots above and below VDO and temporary storage in /tmp.

 Especially useful on bare-metal where underlying disks cannot increase in size the way they can in a VM.
 (Note VDO doesn't allow aggregating storage into one backing store device)

 Used successfully by Red Hat customers to recover VDO devices when no other method would have worked - see https://access.redhat.com/solutions/3520581#comment-2100841

+Known bugs:

+On an LVM-created VDO, or indeed any VDO which is not the top of the stack, the step of mounting the filesystem for fstrimming doesn't work.